joshdavham/Analysis-and-comparison-of-using-different-book-series-as-a-vocabulary-builder-when-learning-French/README.md

 '1T Simulations.ipynb' contains the simulation code and results.

-'functions.py' contains some helper functions used to perform to simulations in '1T Simulations.ipynb'
+'functions.py' contains some helper functions used to perform the simulations in '1T Simulations.ipynb'

 'Analysis.ipynb' contains the results of the simulations and an explanation of how the simulation worked.